-"act of running," c.
-1300, from Old Norse rās "a running, a rush (of water)," cognate with Old English ræs "a running, a rush, a leap, jump; a storming, an attack;" or else a survival of the Old English word with spelling influenced by the Old Norse one.
+[act of running] late Old English, also rase, "a narrative, an account;" c.
+1300, "an act of swift running, a hurried attack," also "a course of life or conduct, a swift current;" from Old Norse rās "a running, a rush (of water)," cognate with Old English ræs "a running, a rush, a leap, jump; a storming, an attack;" or else a survival of the Old English word with spelling and pronunciation influenced by the Old Norse noun and the verb.
 The Norse and Old English words are from Proto-Germanic *res- (source also of Middle Dutch rasen "to rave, rage," German rasen, Old English raesettan "to rage" (of fire)), from a variant form of PIE *ers- (1) "be in motion" (see err).

 Just being a Negro doesn't qualify you to understand the race situation any more than being sick makes you an expert on medicine.
 [Dick Gregory, 1964]

 In mid-20c.
 U.S. music catalogues, it means "Negro."
 Old English þeode meant both "race, folk, nation" and "language;" as a verb, geþeodan meant "to unite, to join."
 Race-consciousness "social consciousness," whether in reference to the human race or one of the larger ethnic divisions, is attested by 1873; race-relations by 1897.
 Race theory "assertion that some racial groups are endowed with qualities deemed superior" is by 1894.